Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-11.md

 ### Salts in Practice
 When we define hash functions in theory, we require that the hash function accept two inputs, the first of which is interpreted as a salt.
 The hash functions that you see in practice have only one input, a string of arbitrary length.
 You can simulate the effect of a salt for such a hash function by simply concatenating the two inputs $-$ e.g., $H(s \| x)$ instead of $H(s, x)$

 The concept of a **salted hash** is not just useful to make a coherent security definition, it is also just good practice.
 Hash functions are commonly used to store passwords.
 A server may store user records of the form (username, $h=H$ (password)).
 When a user attempts to login with password $p^{\prime}$, the server computes $H\left(p^{\prime}\right)$ and compares it to $h .$ Storing hashed passwords means that, in the event that the password file is stolen, an attacker would need to find a preimage of $h$ in order to impersonate the user.

 Best practice is to use a separate salt for each user.
 Instead of storing (username, $H$ (password)), choose a random salt $s$ for each user and store (username, $s, H(s,$ password $)$ ).
 The security properties of a hash function do not require s to be secret, although there is also no good reason to broadcast a user's salt publicly.
 The salt is only needed by the server, when it verifies a password during a login attempt.

 A user-specific salt means that each user gets their own "personalized" hash function to store their password.
 Salts offer the following benefits:
 - Without salts, it would be evident when two users have the same password - they would have the same password hashes.
 The same password hashed with different salts will result in unrelated hash outputs.
 - An attacker can compute a dictionary of $(p, H(p))$ for common passwords.
-Without salts, this dictionary makes it easy to attack all users at once, since all users are using the same hash function.
+Without salts, this dictionary makes it easy to attack *all users at once*, since all users are using the same hash function.
 With salts, each user has a personalized hash function, each of which would require its own dictionary.
 Salt makes an attacker's effort scale with the number of victims.
--

 ## 11.2 Merkle-Damgård Construction
 Building a hash function, especially one that accepts inputs of arbitrary length, seems like a challenging task.
 In this section, we'll see one approach for constructing hash functions, called the Merkle-Damgård construction.